Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen diziyi bir sağa çeviren method;
+### the method that turns the string that comes as a parameter to the right;
 ```java
 public class toOneRightReturnMethod {
     public static void main(String[] args) {